kennysexton/website.v2/readme.md

 ## Hosting

 kennysexton.com is a static webpage hosted using github pages.
+The webpage can be access from both a custom URL ([kennysexton.com](https://kennysexton.com)) and the default URL of ([kennysexton.github.io](http://kennysexton.github.io/)).
+More information on how that is done can be found [here](https://help.github.com/en/github/working-with-github-pages/about-custom-domains-and-github-pages).